MicrosoftDocs/visualstudio-docs/docs/get-started/tutorial-open-project-from-repo.md

    The **Team Explorer - Connect** pane opens.

 1. In the **Local Git Repositories** section, choose **Clone**.

-Then, in the box that says ***Enter the URL of a Git repo to clone***, type enter or paste the URL for your repo.
+1. In the box that says ***Enter the URL of a Git repo to clone***, type or paste the URL for your repo.

-1. After you clone your repo, a message appears in the Solution Explorer that says, ***Click on Solutions and Folders above to view a list of Solutions***.
-In that message, the words "Solutions and Folders" are linked.
+1. After you clone your repo, Team Explorer closes and Solution Explorer opens.
+A message appears that says ***Click on Solutions and Folders above to view a list of Solutions***.
+In that message, the text "Solutions and Folders" is linked.
 Click to select **Solutions and Folders**.

+   If you choose the folder for your repo, nothing happens because the folder structure is already displayed.

+   If you have a solution file available and you want to open it, choose it here.
+Visual Studio opens the solution.

+  To view the code, choose **Program.cs**

+1. If a solution file is or a solution file.
+(In the following example, you could choose either )

 1. Then, in the **Solutions** section of the **Home|vs-tutorials-sample** window,